mbrezu/Shovel/README.md

 ## WHY?

-Have you ever needed to make RPC calls, but didn't know in advance the sequence of RPC calls?
-Maybe you wanted those RPC calls to be executed transactionally (all or none), but you didn't want to (or couldn't) use distributed transactions?
+Have you ever needed to make RPC calls in an unspecified sequence and wanted them to be executed transactionally (all or none), but you didn't want to (or couldn't) use distributed transactions?
 Maybe you wanted to replace a long sequence of 'tiny' RPC calls with just one 'large' call?
 Shovel is great in this case.

 Maybe you like continuation-based web frameworks, but would like to be able to stop the server and restart it without losing the